jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 See also [Josh Justice's guide](https://codingitwrong.com/2022/10/10/migrating-a-mastodon-account.html) for some details.

+### Cautions and provisos

+#### Past posts

+Your past posts are not migrated.

+#### Manual config of new account

+At time of writing (2022-12-26) you still need to manually recreate the details in your profile, e.g. profile pic, bio, etc, as described above.

+#### Be ready before touching the trigger

-**Note: at time of writing (2022-12-26) you still need to manually recreate the details in your profile, e.g. profile pic, bio, etc.  When you start the `MovingTo` process, the old account will be dimmed/disabled and will refer people to the new one, so best to finish exporting data, copying profile, and anything else you need with the old account, before you begin the `MovingTo` step.**
+When you start the `MovingTo` process, the old account will be dimmed/disabled and will refer people to the new one, so best to finish exporting data, copying profile, and anything else you need with the old account, before you begin the `MovingTo` step.

+#### Follows from new account might get stuck on manual approval

+While followers will automatically update to point at your new address (supposing you initiate this with the `MovingTo` step), the converse process--the import of your follow list (people you follow)--can have some hickups.

+Some of the entries in your follow list may require manual approval.
+When that person sees the follow request from your new account, it's not obviously different than a regular request.
+If that person recognizes your name and remembers that you mentioned you were going to migrate, fine, otherwise they may wonder what is going on, and may not be sure it is you (unfortunately there's currently no cryptographically signed linkage to your prior address--they just have to exercise prudence).
+Or they might be too busy to notice the new follow request.
+The main effect is that there might be a lag for people who require manual approval of follow requests (an option under profile config).

+#### Some people have experienced errors during migration

+I did not personally experience this, but apparently what can happen is that, if the new server is slow, some of the constituent requests can fail and you might need to restart/retry the migration, which could be a pain.

+#### If old server can't communicate, then what?

+This is the Achilles' Heel.
+You can not migrate unless the old server is up.
+Be forewarned.